-Based on data from the United States Census Bureau, as of July 1, 2016, there were 74 million baby boomers—those ages 52 to 70—in this country.
+According to the United States Census Bureau, as of December 2019, there were 73 million baby boomers—those born between 1946 and 1964—in this country.
 This sizable generation outnumbers both Generation X and millennials.

 Retiring Baby Boomer Nurses

-AMN Healthcare’s 2017 Survey of Registered Nurses revealed that the number of baby boomer RNs reached 1.26 million in 2008.
+According to AMN Healthcare’s 2017 Survey of Registered Nurses, the number of baby boomer nurses peaked at 1.26 million in 2008.
 However, since 2012, roughly 60,000 per year have left the health care workforce.
-In the 2017 survey, 73% of baby boomer nurses stated they plan to retire within 3 or fewer years.
+HealthAffairs.org predicted that in 2020, baby boomer nurses would number 660,000, about half their 2008 peak.
 This increase in retiring nurses will create a critical lack of nurses within a short period.

 Increased Prevalence of Chronic Diseases

-Chronic diseases have grown among individuals in the U.S. According to the International Journal of Environmental Research and Public Health, nearly half of all Americans suffer from at least one chronic disease, and this number is steadily growing.
+Chronic diseases have grown among individuals in the U.S. According to the U.S Centers for Disease Control and Prevention, 6 in 10 Americans suffer from at least one chronic disease, and this number is steadily growing.
 Cancer, heart disease, diabetes, stroke, respiratory diseases, hypertension, obesity, and arthritis are all chronic diseases that can lead to hospitalization and long-term disability.
 This steady growth in chronic diseases increases the need for health care services, especially from nurses.

 Seven States Facing Critical Nursing Shortages

 HRSA identified seven states that will feel the brunt of the nursing shortage in the coming years.
 Of these states, four will have a deficit of 10,000 or more FTEs.

 By 2030, seven states are predicted to have the following shortfalls of registered nurses: